NatoshiSwaggymoto/SwagCredit/doc/build-unix.md

 make

-The binaries are called bitcoind and bitcoin-cli and are located in the src directory.
+The binaries are called swagcreditd and swagcredit-cli and are located in the src directory.

 To connect to the network, use the following command:

-bitcoin-cli addnode 85.214.234.228:7333 add
+swagcredit-cli addnode 85.214.234.228:7333 add

-To mine with yor CPU, download the cpuminer:
+To mine with your CPU, download the cpuminer:

 cd ~